sadiatanjim/restaurant-data-scrape/README.md

 # Scraping Restaurant Data using Google Places API

-The Goal of this Project is to collect data from restaurants in Bangladesh using the Google Places API.
+The Goal of this Project is to collect data from restaurants all over Bangladesh using the Google Places API.

 The following data is collected for each restaurant:
 - Name